MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-15.md

 ---
 # Grammar

 This appendix contains summaries of the lexical and syntactic grammars found in the main document.

+> [!TIP]
+> The `~opt~` notation in the syntax definitions indicates that the lexical entity is optional in
+> the syntax.

 ## Lexical grammar